New to Social Media? 10 Tips for HCPs and Wellness Practitioners

 2. Set Goals

-It is important to think about what you want social media to help you accomplish, such as attracting new patients, generating referrals or building awareness of a specialty or new service.
+It is important to think about what you want social media to help you accomplish, such as attracting new patients, building your professional brand, or growing and monetizing a follower base.
 Focus your messaging on a target audience that can help you accomplish this goal.
-For example, if you want to generate referrals, set up your Facebook or Twitter page with this in mind as you select images and write your bio.
-Include information that enhances your credibility among those who will refer you such as existing patients or practitioners in a complementary field.
+For example, if you want to generate referrals, set up your Facebook, Instagram and/or TikTok page with this in mind as you write your bio, select images, and curate your content.
+Include information that enhances your credibility among prospective patients, existing patients, or practitioners in a complementary field.

 3. Listen